An Honest Trip Story from India: Exploring Thailand on a Budget

 We did this trip in around ₹56,000 per person, and came back with stories, confidence, and the feeling that we lived those days fully.

+So yes.
+Thailand is worth it on a budget.
 Just don’t try to make it luxury on a budget.
 That’s where disappointment lives.

 What to Do Before Leaving India (Must-Do Checklist)